-The Parkinson's Disease Center and Movement Disorders Clinic in the Department of Neurology, located on the 18th floor of the Smith Tower, includes academic, clinical, laboratory and administrative facilities, as well as the Experimental Therapeutics Center, which provides a setting for clinical research into novel medical and surgical therapeutic interventions.
+The Parkinson's Disease Center and Movement Disorders Clinic in the Department of Neurology, located in the Baylor College of Medicine Medical Center on the McNair Campus, includes academic, clinical, laboratory and administrative facilities, as well as the Experimental Therapeutics Center, which provides a setting for clinical research into novel medical and surgical therapeutic interventions.

 The Parkinson's Disease Center is also world renown for its basic and translational science research, conducted at the Parkinson's Disease Research Laboratory at the Neurosensory Center.
 The clinical findings and scientific discoveries at the Parkinson's Disease Center and the PDRL have resulted in over 1,000 peer-reviewed publications and 50 different books.
 The location of the Parkinson's Disease Center and the PDRL in the hub of the Texas Medical Center, the world's largest medical complex, allows for easy access to many other clinical and research facilities and fosters fruitful collaboration with scientists at Baylor and at other clinical and research institutions.

 The primary missions of the Parkinson's Disease Center are to:

 - Provide the most professional and compassionate patient care.